preciofishbone/OmniaDocsG2/pages/publish-page-changes/index.rst

 .. image:: publish-to-channel-select.png

-2. The selected channels or shown to the right.
+2. The selected channels are shown to the right.

 .. image:: publish-to-channel-shown.png